ldusoswa/reviews/notes/Simucube - Review Notes.md

   - Most rigs use slots instead of exact holes
   - Should work with 99% of connections
 - **Front mounting:** Available
+  - **Front mount pattern slightly smaller than SC2**
+  - Make sure existing front mount can accommodate SC3
+  - Check compatibility before assuming SC2 mount will work (if slot type, should be fine. if exact hole, may need to drill or modify or buy new mount)

 ### Rear Connections
 - Power supply
 - Simucube Link
 - Control box
+- **No antenna on the back** (unlike SC2 which had antenna)
+  - Still supports SC2 wireless despite no visible antenna

 ## Control Box - New Device